History of NFL draft in Timeline

 In 1976, Paul Salata first coined the moniker "Mr. Irrelevant" to refer to the last overall player selected in the draft.

-In 1977, the NFL Scouting Combine's origins evolved from the National, BLESTO, and Quadra Scouting services, eventually leading to its current media-driven state.
+In 1977, the origins of the NFL Scouting Combine evolved from the National, BLESTO, and Quadra Scouting services.

-In 1980, Chet Simmons, president of ESPN, asked Pete Rozelle if the network could broadcast coverage of the draft live on ESPN.
+In 1980, Chet Simmons, president of ESPN, asked Pete Rozelle if the network could broadcast the draft live on ESPN, which Rozelle agreed to.

-In 1980, the NFL draft was first televised by ESPN, marking the beginning of its development into a major U.S. television event.
+In 1980, the NFL draft was first televised by ESPN, marking the beginning of its evolution into a major U.S. television event.

 In 1983, Bernie Kosar led the University of Miami to its first national championship.

-1983: Patriots' Exclusion of Coaching Staff from Draft Decisions in 1983
+1983: Patriots Exclude Coaching Staff from Draft Decisions

-In 1983, New England Patriots' owner Billy Sullivan excluded the coaching staff from any personnel-related decisions for the NFL draft, even prohibiting them from reading scouting reports.
-Ron Meyer, the head coach, stated he would not have chosen Tony Eason in the first round had he had the decision-making authority.
+In 1983, New England Patriots head coach Ron Meyer stated that the team, led by owner Billy Sullivan, excluded the coaching staff from any personnel-related decisions, even prohibiting him from reading scouting reports.
+Meyer disagreed with the choice of Tony Eason in the first round.

-1983: Steelers draft Gabriel Rivera over Dan Marino in 1983 NFL Draft
+1983: Steelers Draft Gabriel Rivera Over Dan Marino

-In the 1983 NFL draft, Pittsburgh Steelers' head coach Chuck Noll had "the final say" over picks, leading to the team drafting Gabriel Rivera over Dan Marino.
+In the 1983 NFL draft, Pittsburgh Steelers' head coach Chuck Noll had "the final say" and drafted Gabriel Rivera over Art Rooney's favorite, Dan Marino, which later haunted the Steelers due to Rivera's short career and Marino's Hall of Fame career.

 1984: Supplemental Draft for USFL and CFL Players

-In 1988, the NFL moved the draft from weekdays to the weekend, improving ESPN's ratings of the coverage.
+In 1988, the NFL moved the draft from weekdays to the weekend, improving ESPN's ratings of the coverage dramatically.

 As of the 1990 season, only players who had graduated or exhausted their college eligibility were made available for the supplemental draft.